1ramkrishnan/1ramkrishnan/README.md

 ### About

-I have nine years of experience in fintech industry professional, working on capital markets, software development, and project management.
-I excel at application lifecycle management and deliver high-quality software solutions that align with business objectives.
+With over 11 years of experience in the fintech industry, I specialize in capital markets, software development, and project management.
+I excel in application lifecycle management, consistently delivering high-quality software solutions that align with business objectives.

-I am always curious about new technologies and emerging trends in the fintech industry.
-I keep myself updated with the latest news and research in my field by listening to podcasts regularly.
-I also enjoy learning new skills and exploring new challenges.Besides my professional interests, I also like tinkering with raspberry pi or self hosting stuff.
-I find it fun and rewarding to create my own projects and experiment with different possibilities.
+My curiosity drives me to explore new technologies and emerging trends in fintech, and I stay updated by regularly listening to industry podcasts.
+I also enjoy learning new skills and tackling challenges.
+In my spare time, I tinker with Raspberry Pi and self-hosting projects, finding it rewarding to create and experiment with my own innovations.

 **Certification:**